List of World Heritage Sites in Cuba: Tentative list

-In addition to sites inscribed on the World Heritage List, member states can maintain a list of tentative sites that they may consider for nomination.
-Nominations for the World Heritage List are only accepted if the site was previously listed on the tentative list.
-Cuba has three properties on its tentative list.
+In addition to properties inscribed on the World Heritage List, States Parties may maintain a list of sites on a tentative list that they intend to consider for future nomination.
+Nominations to the World Heritage List are accepted only for sites that have previously been included on a State Party's tentative list.
+Cuba has three properties included on its tentative list.